Why You’ll Love this Recipe

 The full recipe with measurements is in the recipe card below.

-Step 1: Add the dry beans to a mixing bowl and cover them with water.
-Set them aside to soak overnight or for at least 8 hours.
+Step 1: Add dry beans to a mixing bowl and cover them with water.
+Set them aside to soak overnight (or at least 8 hours.)

-Step 3: Deglaze with fresh tomatoes and stir in the salt, paprika, ground cumin, black pepper, and cayenne.
+Step 3: Deglaze with fresh tomatoes and stir in the salt, paprika, ground cumin, black pepper, and cayenne pepper.

-Step 6: Transfer the bean to a serving dish.
-Drizzle olive oil over the top and garnish with parsley and cilantro.
+Step 4: Transfer the bean to a serving dish, drizzle with olive oil, and garnish with chopped parsley leaves.

 Expert Tips

-- Soaking the beans overnight or for at least 8 hours helps them cook more evenly and reduces cooking time.
-Be sure to discard the soaking water.
+- Soaking the white beans overnight (at least 8 hours) helps them cook evenly and reduces the overall cooking time for the stew.

-- Rinse the soaked beans thoroughly before cooking to remove excess starch and prevent a cloudy sauce.
+- Rinse the soaked beans thoroughly to remove the excess starch before using them to make the recipe.

-If you love this dish, try one of these Moroccan recipes!
+If you enjoy loubia, try more Moroccan recipes!

-Loubia dish is substantial enough to serve as a main dish.
-Drizzle extra-virgin olive oil and sprinkle fresh parsley to garnish the meal.
-You can also add red pepper flakes for a bit of heat.
-Enjoy the beans with Moroccan bread khobz or msemen, or sop up the flavorful bean stew with a piece of crusty bread like Dutch oven sourdough.
+Loubia is hearty enough to serve as a main dish.
+Drizzle extra-virgin olive oil over the beans and garnish with chopped fresh parsley.
+Enjoy the beans with warm Moroccan bread like khobz or msemen.
+Or you can scoop the flavorful bean stew with a piece of crusty bread like sourdough.

-- Refrigerate – Store the leftover beans in an airtight container for 3-5 days.
+- Refrigerate: Store the leftover beans in an airtight container for 3-4 days.

-- Freeze – Let the dish cool completely, then transfer it to a freezer-safe container or bag for storage.
-Loubia will freeze for up to 3 months.
+- Freeze: Let the dish cool and transfer it to a freezer-safe container or bag.
+Loubia freezes for 2-3 months.

-- Reheat – Warm the leftovers on the stovetop over low to medium heat until heated.
-If the mixture has become too thick, add a little water if necessary.
+- Reheat: Warm the leftovers on the stovetop over low to medium heat.
+If the mixture becomes too thick, add a splash of water or chicken broth before warming it.

 Frequently Asked Questions

 Place the dried beans in a large bowl and cover them with enough cold water to cover the beans.
-I use 3-4 cups of water for every cup of dry beans.
-Cover the beans and let them soak overnight, but at least 8 hours.
-Drain and rinse the beans before using them in the dish to remove any impurities.
+I use about 3-4 cups of water for every cup of dry beans.
+Cover the beans and let them soak overnight (or at least 8 hours).
+Drain and rinse the beans before using them to remove any impurities.

 How to Make Loubia in the Instant Pot:

-Prepare my Moroccan bean recipe in the Instant Pot by following a few simple steps:
+Prepare the Moroccan bean recipe in the Instant Pot following a few easy steps:

-1. Add the white dry beans to a mixing bowl and cover them with water.
-Set them aside to soak overnight or for at least 8 hours.
+1. Add the dry beans to a mixing bowl.
+Cover them with water and set them aside to soak overnight (at least 8 hours).

 2. Warm the olive oil in an Instant Pot on saute mode.
-Add the onions and cook until they soften and become translucent, for about 10 minutes.
+Add the onions and saute until they soften, for about 10 minutes.
 Stir in the garlic, ginger, and tomato paste and saute for another minute.

-3. Deglaze with fresh tomatoes and stir in the salt, paprika, ground cumin, black pepper, and cayenne.
+3. Deglaze with fresh tomatoes and stir in the salt, paprika, ground cumin, black pepper, and cayenne pepper.

-4. Add the reserved cannellini beans and cover them with broth.
-Bring the mixture to a boil in saute mode.
+4. Add the soaked Cannellini beans and chicken broth.
+Bring the mixture to a boil on saute mode.
 Secure the lid and set the Instant Pot to manual high pressure for 15 minutes with a 10-minute natural release.

 More Bean Recipes: